 A Modern Witch’s Perspective on the Bell Witch Legend

 There’s much more to the legend of the Bell witch that I didn’t include here, so be sure to read up on the entire story if you’re interested in learning the truth.
 I believe this was indeed a legitimate haunting, but more or less a curse on the family.
-The woman who cursed the family was a powerful witch and had the ability to astral project (hence being able to be spiritually present in the Bell home) and shapeshift.
-She could even physically cause harm and move objects in the Bell house without her physical body being there.
+The woman who cursed the family was a powerful witch and had the ability to astral project (hence being able to be spiritually manifest in the Bell home) and shapeshift.
+She could even physically cause harm and move objects in the Bell house without physically being there.
 Crazy power!
 The hate and malice she felt for John Bell was potent.
 With so many eye-witnesses, the legend of the Bell witch must have been true.
 My question is, what did John Bell do to this Kate woman to provoke such a curse on his entire family?

 The Legend of the Blair Witch

-Most of us have seen the cheesy, nauseating movie from the 90’s, The Blair Witch Project?
+Most of us have seen the cheesy, nauseating movie from the 90’s, The Blair Witch Project.
 The movie was fake, but the legend of the Blair witch is based on true paranormal occurrences.
 The stories are based in the small town of Burkittsville, Maryland.

 A Little Girl’s Disappearance